Try Microsoft Edge, a fast and secure browser that's designed for Windows 10 Get started

 Xbox subscription renewal charges are posted to your payment option at the end of your account anniversary date, which may not coincide with your subscription renewal date.
 To see when you will next be billed for your Xbox subscription, sign in to the Services & subscriptions page with your Microsoft account and check the date under "Next charge."

-If you see charges on your Microsoft account or your child’s Microsoft account that you or your child did not purchase, use the Compromised Account Solution to make sure your account is secure.
+If you see charges on your Microsoft account or your child’s Microsoft account that you or your child did not purchase, use the Compromised Account Solution to make sure your account is more secure.

 Thanks for your feedback!